 What is the difference between Decodable Readers and Guided Reading?

 Guided Reading and Structured literacy (via Decodable Readers) are two different approaches to teaching students how to read.
-Each method aims to develop and improve the reading skills, however, there are some key differences.
+Each method aims to develop and improve reading skills.
+However, there are some key differences.

 Guided Reading strongly emphasizes fluency and comprehension.
 The teacher's role is to guide and support learners as they navigate through levelled readers that match their current ability, thereby enhancing their reading skills.